wp-plugins/hidpi-gravatars/readme.txt

 == Changelog ==

 = 1.1 =
-* Minor tweaks ...
+* Compatibility fix, released 10 November 2012.
-* Adjusted limits to include devices that have a 1.5 pixel ratio.
+* Adjusted to include devices that have a 1.5:1 pixel ratio.
+* Tested on Kindle Fire HD emulator.

 = 1.0 =
 * Stable version, released 31 October 2012.